 Buy it now from:

 Sleeping bag and pad

 To provide added insulation, a sleeping pad is also necessary.
-A simple foam pad will protect you from rough ground and help you stay warm in cold weather.
-Companies like Therm-A-Rest sell lightweight, low-budget foam pads of choice for many hikers — though army surplus stores also tend to offer suitable foam pads on the cheap as well.
-If you have the means to spend a little more, self-inflating sleeping pads will typically offer more cushioning and insulation.
-On top of that, they tend to be lighter and will take up less room.
+A simple foam pad protects you from rough ground and helps you stay warm in cold weather.
+Companies like Therm-A-Rest sell lightweight, low-budget foam pads of choice for many hikers — though army surplus stores also tend to offer suitable foam pads on the cheap, as well.
+If you have the means to spend a little more, self-inflating sleeping pads typically offer more cushioning and insulation.
+They also tend to be lighter and take up less room.

 Our top picks for beginning backpackers:

 This ultralight sleeping bag features 800-fill DriDown that offers hyper-compressibility and supreme heat-trapping capabilities while still remaining ventilated and breathable.
 Its completely unique zipperless design offers the sensation of being in your own bed — with a cozy comforter, no less — without sacrificing the innovative bag’s inferno-like warmth.

 Big Agnes Insulated AXL Air ($159-249)